Elbrys/bsc_openstack/README.md

     sed -i -e 's/SELINUX=enforcing/SELINUX=permissive/g' /etc/selinux/config
     ```

-25. Check ovs-vsctl and look for connected status
+25. Check ovs-vsctl and look for connected status - if still not connected then reboot as recommended in next step
 26. Reboot compute and neutron nodes.
 27. Check BSC UI topology manager to make sure that all 3 switches are showing up there.
 If BSC UI topology manager isn't working ODL topology can be checked here: